 Overnight stay: Caravela

 Day 13: Ride to North Goa - 100 km

 Today is the last day of our tour and also the last day on which we can admire the beauty of Goa.
 The trip leads to the northern parts of Goa.
 On the way we also visit the villages in the interior of Goa, temples, churches and historic bungalows.
 We can also take a break to visit Bom Jesus Cathedral, an expression of Portuguese sovereignty for 400 years of colonial rule.
 Of course you also could enjoy just at the beach today.

 Day 14: Departure

-This day marks the end of the 14-day motorcycle tour through South India.
-Hopefully you will return with timeless memories of this unforgettable motorcycle tour through the unique South India.
+This day marks the end of the 14-day motorcycle tour through southern India.
+Hopefully you will return with timeless memories of the unforgettable motorcycle tour through the unique south Of India.

-We will take the long way to Hampi to explore the ruins and temples of the Unesco World Heritage Site (8 hours) Hampi was once the thriving capital of the Vijayanagar Empire and was rich in wealth, military skill and culture.
-The Pampati Swami Temple, the Queen's Bath, the Lotus Mahal, the Royal Balance and the musical pillars of the Vittala Temple remind us of past glories.
-Other main attractions are the temple complex of Lord Virupaksha, Ugra Narasimha, Matanga Hill and the Vittala Temple Complex.
-But not only culturally Hampi has a lot to offer, also scenically the area is unique with millions of rocks that seem to have been scattered by the hand of God.
+We will take the long way to Hampi to explore the ruins and temples of Unesco Vlade Cultural Heritage (8 hours).
+Hampi was once the thriving capital of the Vijayanagar Empire and was rich in wealth, military skills and culture.
+The Pampati Swami Temple, the Queen’s Bath, the Lotus Mahal, the King’s Balance and the musical columns of the Vittala Temple are reminiscent of past splendour.
+Other major attractions include the temple complex of Lord Virupaksha, Ugra Narasimha, Matanga Hill and the Vittala Temple Complex.
+But not only culturally Hampi has a lot to offer, but also scenically, the area is unique with the millions of rocks that seem to have been scattered as if by God’s hand.